-The farm-out, completed with APT in October 2020, carries the Company to material levels of production and revenue from gas sales without the need to return to shareholders for additional funding for the development of the Ntorya field.
-The Company holds a 25% interest in the Ruvuma PSA with a US\$35 million carry of its share of costs.
-The carry, equivalent to US\$140 million of gross field expenditure, is expected to see the Company through to potentially significant gas production with commensurate revenues.
+APT completed a farm-in in October 2020, acquiring both a 75% interest in the project and operatorship from Aminex and carries the Company through the first US\$35 million of its share of forward costs.
+The carry, equivalent to US\$140 million of gross field expenditure, is expected to see the Company though to potentially significant gas production with commensurate revenues.